behave/behave/docs/behave.rst

 .. index::
     single: configuration file parameter; default_tags

-.. confval:: default_tags : sequence<text>
+.. confval:: default_tags : text

-    Define default tags when non are provided.
-See :option:`--tags` for more information.
+    Use default tags when non are provided.
+Alternative to :confval:`tags : text` (if missing).

 .. index::
     single: configuration file parameter; tags

-.. confval:: tags : sequence<text>
+.. confval:: tags : text

-    Only execute certain features or scenarios based on the tag expression given.
+    Select a subset of features/rules/scenarios to execute based on the tag expression.
 See below for how to code tag expressions in configuration files.

 .. index::
     single: configuration file parameter; show_timings